 The remaining Lower Sand aquifer monitoring wells are located on-Site.
-VOCs detected in 2009 in the other Lower Sand aquifer monitoring well samples included 1,1-dichloroethane, 1,2-dichloroethane, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, methyl isobutyl ketone, methylene chloride, tetrachloroethene, toluene, trichloroethene, and vinyl chloride.
+VOCs detected in 2011 in the other Lower Sand aquifer monitoring well samples included 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, methyl ethyl ketone, methyl isobutyl ketone, methylene chloride, toluene, trans-1,2-Dichloroethene, trichloroethene, and vinyl chloride.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, 1,2-dichloroethane, trichloroethene and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples at concentrations above their respective SCGs in 2009.
-In 2009, 1,2-dichloroethene was detected above its SCG (4 μ g/L) at MW4D (13 μ g/L), trichloroethene was detected above its SCG (5 μ g/L) at EW1A (maximum concentration reported was 190 μ g/L), and vinyl chloride was detected above its SCG (2 μ g/L) at EW1A (maximum concentration reported was 12 μ g/L).
-MW4D is located between the CWA and the groundwater extraction system, and represents Lower Sand aquifer groundwater immediately downgradient of the North Disposal Area.
-EW1A represents affected groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
+For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, trichloroethene and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples collected in 2011 at concentrations above their respective SCGs (established for compliance wells only).
+In 2011, 1,1-dichloroethane was detected above its SCG (70 $\mu$ g/L) at MW4S (97 $\mu$ g/L), 1,2-dichloroethane was detected above its SCG (4 $\mu$ g/L) at MW4D (10 $\mu$ g/L), trichloroethene was detected above its SCG (5 $\mu$ g/L) at EW1B (maximum concentration reported was 240 $\mu$ g/L), and vinyl chloride was detected above its SCG (2 $\mu$ g/L) at EW1B (maximum concentration reported was 6.9 $\mu$ g/L) and MW4S (77 $\mu$ g/L).
+MW4S and MW4D are located between the CWA and the groundwater extraction system and represent Lower Sand aquifer groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.